 I still live in the large and lovely Georgian house which we bought in Guernsey and have no present desire to move.’

-Ill-health in later life required Joan to move from her home at Câtel House to Summerland House Residential Home at Saumarez Park and then on to Summerland Nursing Home at Mount Durand, Guernsey where she passed away on 30th June 1999.
+Ill-health in later life required Joan to move from her home at Câtel House to a residential care home at Saumarez Park Manor and then on to Summerland Nursing Home at Mount Durand, Guernsey where she passed away on 30th June 1999.
 Joan Bagley had been an integral part of her husband’s work from the very first novel until the last and faithfully preserved her husband’s legacy until her own death.